briansimoni/weewoo.study/README.md

 ### Uploading new products
 1. Create the product in printful
 2. Download the images and upload them to the cloudfront CDN
-3. Upload to Stripe
+3. Update the google sheet
-4. Promote the items to prod?
+4. Download the csv
-5. Create payment links
+5. Upload to Stripe
 6. Add to the app database

 potentially useful for extracting the urls out of s3